 Located in the Fjallabak Nature Reserve, the trek up to Mount Blahnúkúr is one of the best Iceland hikes.
 It won’t take you long to find out why!

 Also known as the Blue Peak, Mount Blahnúkúr commands a short yet difficult hike, so you really want to be in top form for this expedition.
-I can promise that the glorious vistas over the rhyolite peaks are worth the effort though.
+I can promise that despite the lack of flat land, the glorious vistas over the rhyolite peaks are worth the effort.

 If you’re wondering how it got its nickname, that’s because Mount Blahnúkúr is the only grayish-blue mountain towering among the other colored peaks.

-For the best conditions, I would recommend that you explore this trail from mid-June to mid-September.
-Not only is it highly dangerous to attempt this hike in the winter, but the roads leading to Landmannalaugar are usually snowed in and closed during those colder months.
+For the best conditions, I would recommend that you explore this trail from mid-June to mid-September, in the summer months.
+It is highly dangerous to attempt this hike in the winter.
+The roads leading to the Landmannalaugar hiking trail are usually snowed in and closed during those colder months.

 Landmannalaugar is no doubt one of the most isolated regions in Iceland.
 It’s no regular Iceland road trip: you need an SUV or 4X4 to get there.
 The shorter route is through the 208 from Northern Iceland.
-The trail from the campground which is full of information.
-A sign marks the start of the trailhead at the base of the mountain.
+The trail from the campground is full of information, where a sign marks the start of the trailhead at the base of the mountain.

 There’s a steady uphill trek as soon as you reach the trailhead: the ascent is quite steep with numerous switchbacks.
-But rest assured, there are plenty of places to pause and catch your breath or take pictures of the insane panoramic view.
+But rest assured, there are plenty of places to pause and catch your breath or take pictures of the insane panoramic view along the hiking route.

 5. Oxararfoss Waterfall Hike – A Fun, Easy Hike in Iceland

 This hike takes you across Thingvellir National Park, around 45 km north of Reykjavik.
 To get there, you can take the Ring Road through Mosfellsbaer Town.
-I had to stop by the national park as part of a Golden Circle tour since it’s close to the iconic Geysir Geothermal Area and the Gullfoss Waterfall.
+I had to stop by the national park on my Golden Circle hiking tour to see the iconic Geysir Geothermal Area and the Gullfoss Waterfall.

-You’ll find numerous trails leading to the Öxarárfoss viewing platform.
-While the shortest one is just a 5-minute stroll from the waterfall, I personally prefer the longer trail that starts off from Parking 2.
+You’ll find numerous hiking trails leading to the Öxarárfoss viewing platform.
+While the shortest one is just a five-minute stroll from the waterfall, I prefer the longer trail that starts from Parking 2.

 While the walk is a bit longer, you’ll have plenty of time to admire the area’s natural beauty.
 What makes the Öxarárfoss Waterfall interesting is that it flows differently each season according to the river’s volume of water.

 It’s good to know that, as beautiful as it is, this waterfall is actually man-made.
-While you can visit it all year long, it does tend to be crowded in summer.
-If you don’t mind the cold, I would recommend that you embark on this hike in the winter to admire the waterfall in all its frozen glory.
+While you can visit it all year long, it does tend to be crowded in the summer months.
+If you don’t mind the cold, I recommend embarking on this hike in the winter to admire the waterfall in all its frozen glory.

 Ice climbers often hike up to the frozen Öxarárfoss Waterfall in the winter to scale it.
-Obviously, this is a dangerous activity that should only be attempted by expert climbers.
+This is a dangerous activity that should only be attempted by expert climbers.

 We’ve tested countless backpacks over the years, but there’s one that has always been the best and remains the best buy for adventurers: the broke backpacker-approved Osprey Aether and Ariel series.